ILLUMINA

 Part of the research led to the idea of DNA vibrating at about 2 GHz.
 Transposed from that microscopic speed into sound, it would register at roughly 500 Hz, between a B and a C.

-Made a visual of map for the editing and passed the ball to long time collaborator Pim van den Heuvelto tailor the right soundtrack.
+I mapped the piece visually in the edit and passed that structure to long time collaborator Pim van den Heuvelwho tailor the right soundtrack.

 Pim van den Heuvel

-As T isn’t a musical pitch I decided to use E, the Third of C and fifth of A.
+Since T isn’t a musical pitch, I decided to use E, the third of C and the fifth of A.

-After creating this theoretical framework I mapped out the shape of the piece - where do we build towards, what is the intention of the video.
-Juan created this structure for me already in this case, so I set up a tempo map and created markers that mimicked his thoughts.
+After creating this theoretical framework, I mapped out the shape of the piece: where do we build towards, and what is the intention of the video?
+In this case, Juan had already created this structure for me, so I set up a tempo map and created markers that followed his thinking.

-I then carefully selected sounds that fit the technological world we’re building and named them by function.
+I then carefully selected sounds that fit the technological world we were building and named them by function.

-Through play and deliberately choosing to break free of the design constraints I developed a theme and sound that fit the technology and its narrative.
+Through play, and by deliberately choosing to break free from the design constraints, I developed a theme and sound that fit the technology and its narrative.

 Production Company